Cardoni15/rocchio_records/README.md

 <li>The user needs to generate lyric genius API credentials HERE </li>
 </ul>
 <h3> Generating Your First Playlist </h3>
+<li>Enter a lyric in the search bar of the interface and submit</li>
+<li>Click like, dislike, or neutral options for the ten tracks that will display, one at a time</li>
+<li>Optionally click play for a sample of the track if user is not familiar with it</li>
+<li>Once 10 tracks are rated, view the playlist</li>
+<li>Export the playlist to Spotify or continue rating tracks for a more customized playlist</li>

 <h3> Drawing Data from Spotify </h3>